 - 1. Texas Core Curriculum: All students are required to complete 42 hours of the Texas Core Curriculum to earn a degree. - 2.
-Business Core Requirements: All business students complete a minimum of 48 hours designated as business core requirements. - 3.
-Major Requirements: The finance major requires 36 hours of finance and business courses. - 4.
+Business Core Requirements: All business students complete a minimum of 45 hours designated as business core requirements. - 3.
+Major Requirements: The finance major requires 18 hours of finance and business courses, and 15 hours of a finance track. - 4.
 Other Courses: Students must have a minimum of 120 credit hours to graduate with a degree from UNTD.
 Students may complete a minor, certificate program or general elective courses to meet this requirement.